boschresearch/pylife/tools/odbclient/README.md

 # pylife-odbclient

-A Python 3 client for odbAccess using pylife-odbserver
+A Modern Python client for odbAccess using pylife-odbserver

 ## Purpose

-Unfortunately Abaqus still comes with a python-2.x engine.
-So you can't access an Abaqus odb file from within modern python code.
-This python package is the client part of a client server setup to make odb files accessible from within python-3.x code in a transparent way.
+Unfortunately Abaqus usually comes with an outdated python engine.
+So you can't access an Abaqus odb file from within modern python code using the latest packages.
+This python package is the client part of a client server setup to make odb files accessible from within python code using a current python version in a transparent way.

 ## Solution

-The sibling package `pylife-odbserver` provides a slim server that as python-2.7 software, that can be run inside the Abaqus python engine.
+The sibling package `pylife-odbserver` provides a slim server that as python software that is running with old python versions of Abaqus (even 2.7), that can be run inside the Abaqus python engine.
 It accepts command via `sys.stdin` and according to the command is querying data from the `odbAccess` interface and returning them in a pickle object.

 This package comes with a python class `OdbClient` that spawns the server in the background when an instance of `OdbClient` is instantiated.
 Then the client